ernitron/radio-server/README.md

 They can be changed /insert/modify/delete with User interface

 It took me sometime to discover them...
-I guess internet radio apps make that part of value ;)
+I guess internet radio apps make that part of their value ;)